arnoldmak12/NEAT-Neural-Net-Frogger/README.md

 A next step would include deploying the neural network with Frogger so that a download would not be necessary in order to see it play.
 Additionally, we can continue to further fine-tune the hyperparameters so that the model learns how to play faster.

 ## Authors
-- Jaewook Lee
+* [Arnold Makarov](https://www.linkedin.com/in/arnoldmakarov/) - The Ohio State University
-- Arnold Makarov
+* [Jacob Maxson](https://www.linkedin.com/in/jacob-maxson-63869018a/) - The Ohio State University
-- Jacob Maxson
+* Jaewook Lee - The Ohio State University